-The London St. Patrick’s Festival runs from Friday 17th March (St. Patrick’s Day) to Sunday 19th March, when this year’s St. Patrick’s Day Parade takes place.
-St. Patrick is the patron saint of Ireland, and more than a quarter of a million people come together in the capital for the annual parade from Piccadilly to Whitehall.
-There’s free entertainment in Trafalgar Square from midday, with Irish music and dance, an Irish food market, children’s theatre and fun activities.
+The London St. Patrick’s Festival runs from 15th March to 17th March 2019.
+St. Patrick is the patron saint of Ireland, and more than a quarter of a million people come together in the capital for the annual St. Patrick’s Day Parade (which is on Sunday March 17th this year) from Piccadilly to Whitehall.
+On the day of the parade, there’s free entertainment in Trafalgar Square from midday, with Irish music and dance, an Irish food market, children’s theatre and fun activities.
 There are also talks, walking tours, music, poetry and film screenings during the three-day festival.

 Cost: Varies according to event.

 Mothers’ Day, also known as Mothering Sunday, is on the fourth Sunday of Lent, which is 31st March this year.
 It’s evolved from a tradition whereby domestic servants had a day off to visit their ‘Mother church’, but today it’s a general celebration of motherhood.
 If you’re planning to go out for lunch on Mothers’ Day, you definitely need to book in advance as it’s always a busy time.
 Visit London has a great round-up of things to do on Mothers Day in London.